tynatsuhara/typewrite/README.md

 # typewrite

-typewriter art for the digital world.
+I originally wrote this for the purpose of creating digital typewriter art.
+It functions as a typewriter with infinitely-big paper.
+Neat!

 ## Usage